-Abatement decrease to right-size incentive, per GSF Abatement decrease relative to current incentive opportunity to right-size the abatement through a more modest reduction.
+Abatement decrease to right-size incentive, per GSF Abatement decrease relative to current incentive

 Decreases in abatement levels may impact projects in two ways: reducing developer returns and/or reducing land values, with the latter being a likely outcome in the long term.
 In the near term, changes to incentives may slow the pace of development given the "stickiness" of land prices, wherein landowners may be reluctant to adjust prices.
 Any adjustments to abatements therefore should be both carefully considered and clearly communicated to all parties in advance of changes taking effect.